ITR Season 2025 Banner

 Are there any tax benefits on second home loan?

 Yes.
 When the first home is self-occupied and the second home is vacant, it will be considered as self-occupied.
 In such a case, a tax deduction can be claimed on the interest paid for both houses.
 However, it cannot exceed Rs 2 lakh.
 When the first home is self-occupied, and the second one is given on rent, you have to declare the rental income of the second property.
-From there you can deduct the standard deduction of 30%, interest on the home loan and the municipal taxes paid.
+From there you can deduct the standard deduction of 30%, interest on the home loan without any limit and the municipal taxes paid.

 Can my spouse claim income tax deduction when we buy the house jointly?